alice31229/wehelp-hot-news/README.md

 # Overview

-It's a platform gathering popular articles from pttbrain, storm, businesstoday and udn.
+It's a platform gathering popular articles from EBC, storm, businesstoday and udn.

 Use the following techniques:
 1. HTML/CSS/JavaScript